zandax online course logo

 If you're recruiting for a sales, front of house, or similar customer-facing position, then recruiting people with a personality closely suited to the role is a good way to ensure your organization comes across well, not only to your customers, but also within your industry.

-8. Involve existing teams
+8. Involve Existing Teams

-9. Tailor your recruitment to the organization
+9. Tailor Your Recruitment to the Organization

 Effective recruitment is an art form.
-Treating it as a tick box exercise will land you with all sorts of problems, and experience will soon tell you that the problems created by recruiting a non-performer will far outweigh the benefit of any time you may have saved in the first place.
-So the more you can carefully craft a process that accurately selects for job performance, the greater the returns you will see.
-What's more, existing teams and managers will appreciate your ability to bring excellent new people on board!
+So if you just treat it as a tick box exercise, you'll be landed with all sorts of problems, and experience will soon tell you that the problems created by recruiting the wrong person far outweigh the benefit of any time or effort you may have saved in the first place.

 More Articles on Human Resources